beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics[width=\textwidth]{src/imgs/graphs/05_51ffnn,c=hpar,x=hpar,y=recall>70}}
-    \caption[51-class FFNNs hyperparameter scatter plot]{Scatter plots of each of the hyperparameters for the 51-class FFNNs, where blue shows the points for FFNNs with a recall greater than 0.7, and orange shows the points for FFNNs with a recall less than 0.7.
+    \caption[51-class FFNNs Hyperparameter Scatter Plot]{Scatter plots of each of the hyperparameters for the 51-class FFNNs, where blue shows the points for FFNNs with a recall greater than 0.7, and orange shows the points for FFNNs with a recall less than 0.7.
 While one can see ranges of